Milinkov-N/progress-bar/README.md

-# Type Driven Rust API
+# Type-Driven Rust API

-This project a simple example of type driven approach for designing an API in Rust Language.
+This project a simple example of type-driven approach for designing an API in Rust Language.
 At first glance it looks not that easy, especially if you don't familiar with Rust and it syntax and there is a lot of syntax that is specific only to Rust.